DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 2. The client generates its own key pair.
 3. The client encrypts unmodified DNS queries using a server's public key, padding them as necessary, and concatenates them to a nonce and a copy of the client's public key.
 The resulting output is transmitted to the server via standard DNS transport mechanisms {{!RFC1035}}.
 4. Encrypted queries are decrypted by the server using the attached client public key and the server's own secret key.
 The output is a regular DNS packet that doesn't require any special processing.
-5. To send an encrypted response, the server adds padding to the unmodified response, encrypts the result using the shared key and a nonce made of the client's nonce followed by the resolver's nonce, and truncates the response if necessary.
-The resulting packet, truncated or not, is sent to the client using standard DNS mechanisms.
+5. To send an encrypted response, the server truncates the DNS response and sets the TC flag if the encrypted response would not fit within the size limit, adds padding, and encrypts the result using the shared key and a nonce made of the client's nonce followed by the resolver's nonce.
+The resulting packet is sent to the client using standard DNS mechanisms.
 6. The client authenticates and decrypts the response using the shared key and the nonce included in the response.
-If the response was truncated, the client MAY adjust internal parameters and retry over TCP {{!RFC7766}}.
+If the response was truncated, the client retries over TCP {{!RFC7766}} and can adjust internal parameters.
 If not, the output is a regular DNS response that can be directly forwarded to applications and stub resolvers.

 Key features of the DNSCrypt protocol include: